- Visitor Experience

 What amenities are offered?

 The Art Center is a wonderful venue to reflect and showcase creativity and individuality.
 In addition to the inspirational backdrop, rentals offer private after-hours access to the building with private security.
 The versatile industrial space can accommodate up to 1,000 standing guests or as few as 220 seated guests in the main hall.
 There are custom-suited lighting and furniture options available.
 There is also a non-exclusive catering list and the ability to provide your own alcohol.
+Additional smaller rooms are available that may be rented during the open business hours, with fabulous views of the Potomac River.
 Information about rentals can be found at torpedofactory.org/rent.